juliafmarques23/geo5017-group-05/A2/ReadMe.md

 ### Description
 This project aims to classify a dataset of 500 pre-segmented urban point clouds into five classes: building, car, fence, pole, and tree.
 To achieve this, we developed a feature-based classification code using two supervised learning classifiers: Support Vector Machine (SVM) and Random Forest (RF).

-The main function was specifically designed to answer the questions of this assignment, using the data provided for it; it is not necessary to provide any aditional arguments to reproduce the results shown in the report.
+The main function was specifically designed to answer the questions of this assignment, using the data provided for it; it is not necessary to provide any additional arguments to reproduce the results shown in the report.

 #### Repository Structure
 ```